-Profiling Pitchers… The RPP Pitching Assessment
+Profiling Pitchers and Players… The RPP Assessment

 Most often, pitchers and position players associate their pitching velocity or exit velo with their mechanics.
 As our understanding of the body and technology has improved over the years, it is now more apparent than ever that your velocity ceiling, whether it’s pitching or hitting, is limited by your physical ability more than anything else.
 Whether you’re a position player or a pitcher and your velo is stuck… let’s find out why.